 8. Sleeping on Your Stomach

-Your sleep position can play a part in your TMJ.
-Your spine isn’t properly aligned with your back, neck, and head when you sleep on your stomach.
-Your jaw also has additional pressure on it from having your face on the pillow.
+Your sleep position can affect your TMJ.
+When you sleep on your stomach, your spine isn't properly aligned with your back, neck, and head.
+Your jaw also experiences additional pressure from having your face on the pillow.

 Sleeping in different positions, such as on your back, can decrease the pressure on your jaw.
-You may want to try sleeping with multiple pillows under your neck to put your spine into a better position.
+You may also want to try sleeping with multiple pillows under your neck to improve your spine's position.

 Learn More About the Things That Make TMJ Worse